HOUSTON 501(c)(3) PROVIDING FREE SERVICE DOG TRAINING FOR VETERANS AND

 • Michele Corbin

 Michele is currently the Accounting Analyst at local private equity firm in Houston, has been a bookkeeper and office manager in the construction industry for many years.
-In the past, she has served as Treasurer on the Board of her local civic association.
+In the past, she has served as Treasurer on the Board of her local civic association, and on the Board of the Reserve Organization of America chapter 33.

-Laurie is the owner of Service Dog Express in San Antonio, has four years of Masters-level training and a subsequent degree (MS) in Service Dog work from the only university in the United States that is fully accredited by Assistance Dogs International – Bergin University for Canine Studies in northern California.
+Laurie is the owner of Service Dog Express in San Antonio, has four years of Masters-level training and a subsequent degree (MS) in Service Dog work from Bergin University for Canine Studies in northern California.
 The school was founded by Dr. Bonita Bergin, the "inventor" of the Service Dog concept.
 She has been training basic obedience as well as Service and Therapy Dogs for over six years, and was a Veterinary Technician for five plus years.

 • Past Board Member - Theresa Tilotta